abarker/set-package-attribute/README.rst

        import set_package_attribute
        set_package_attribute.init()

-Nothing else is required.
-The `init` function must be called **before** any within-package explicit relative imports, and before importing any modules from within the same package which themselves use such imports.
+The guard conditional is not required if the module is *only* ever run as a script, i.e., if it is never imported by any module.
+The `init` function must be called **before** any explicit relative imports, and before importing any modules from within the same package which themselves use such imports.

 If you are happy with the default `init` arguments then there is a shortcut import which automatically calls `init` for you::